donnie-coleman/eternal-discord-bot/README.md

 ```
 Enjoy.

+Type `[[search term]]` to get card information

 Notes:
+* Doesn't show card text, yet...
-* Search results are limited to 5 in the code.
+* Search results are limited to 5.
-* There's a bug with previewing images whose path contains a space.
+* There's a bug in Discored with previewing images whose path contains a space.